 Composter or digester?

 The KRSC offers you two options: a traditional composter (the Earth Machine) and a digester (a green cone).
-Click on the image on the right to determine which is best for you:
+Consult the image to determine which is best for you:

 Both are available for purchase at our Bouctouche office at 104 Irving Boulevard, Unit 1.
 We accept cash, cheques, debit cards (Interac), and most credit cards.